Step Dave: Malaysian Mandarin version

 Malaysia pay TV provider Astro has officially confirmed to adapt the series in Malaysian Mandarin following their partnership with All3Media, owner of the series production house South Pacific Pictures.
-The series will set to be premiered on June 2025.
+The series will set to be premiered in June 2025.

 U.S. version

 It was announced it is going to get a remake which has been put into development by NBC, which Sean Hayes will be among the executive producers, alongside South Pacific Pictures' Kelly Martin and Chris Bailey.
 The American version will be written by Emily Cutler, who has previously worked on The Odd Couple and Community.